uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

-Contributing guide
+Contributing Guide
 ##############################################################################

 This page lists a set of guidelines for contributing to the project.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

-Reporting issues and making suggestions
+Reporting Issues and Making Suggestions
 ==============================================================================

 This section guides you through submitting an issue or making a suggestion